cado-security/product-help/docs/cado-response/importing-data/importing.md

 - Follow the on-screen prompts to select the instance to import.

 :::info
-During the EC2 Import process, a worker EC2 instance of the same size as the target EC2 is deployed to allow for proper disk acquisition.
+During the EC2 Import process, an i3.4xlarge worker instance is deployed to allow for proper disk acquisition.
+During the Azure Instance Import process, a Standard_D8ds_v4 worker instance is deployed to allow for proper disk acquisition.
+You can configure the size of the worker instance in the Cado Response platform under **Settings/Processing**.
 This worker is spun down once the target disk is acquired.
 :::